Fruit, Vegetable & Herb Gardening

 Plant potatoes where they will receive full sun, and choose and well-drained, acidic soil.
 Avoid planting in the same spot in which peppers, eggplants, or tomatoes were grown in the previous season, as potatoes are particularly susceptible to diseases carried by those plants.

 Plant Potatoes from Seed Pieces

 Potatoes need fertile, well-drained soil.
-Prepare in-ground garden soil by mixing 3 inches of Miracle-Gro® Garden Soil for Vegetables and Herbs into the top 6 to 8 inches of native soil.
-This will help protect from overwatering and underwatering, and give potatoes a head start on nutrition.
-If you plan to grow your potatoes in raised beds, fill them with Miracle-Gro® Raised Bed Soil, which is 100 percent organic and provides the right foundation for growing plants in this way.
-For container growing, get great results by filling pots with Miracle-Gro® Potting Mix.
+Prepare in-ground garden soil by mixing 3 inches of Miracle-Gro® Performance Organics® All Purpose In-Ground Soil into the top 6 inches of native soil.
+Enriched with aged compost, this will give potatoes a head start on nutrition.
+If you plan to grow your potatoes in raised beds, fill them with Miracle-Gro® Performance Organics® Raised Bed Mix, which is 100 percent organic and provides the right foundation for growing plants in this way.
+For container growing, get great results by filling pots with Miracle-Gro® Performance Organics® All Purpose Container Mix.

 Potatoes grow best in acidic soils with a pH of 4.8 to 5.5.
 Test soil with a soil kit and adjust the pH if necessary.
-(The local extension agency can tell you how).
+(Your local extension agency can tell you how).

 How to Plant Potatoes